Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

-- The nationalization of railways in the first half of the 20th century occurred in most of Europe as well as in Canada, Russia, China, Japan, and India.
-This gave the opportunity to consolidate existing lines into a national system.
+- The nationalization of railways in the first half of the 20th century occurred in most of Europe as well as in countries where rail transportation played an important role, such as Canada, Russia, China, Japan, and India.
+This allowed the consolidation of existing lines into national systems.
 In the United States, the system remained private but highly regulated.
 After the collapse of the Penn Central Railroad and several other lines in the 1970s, a publicly funded passenger system (Amtrak) was set up, and a publicly owned freight railroad was established (Conrail, which was sold to private rail companies in 1999).

-By the 1960s, therefore, transportation had become under the sway of public policy initiatives that exerted an enormous influence on the industries and their spatial structures.
-At the same time, there was also a growing body of evidence that indicated that public ownership and regulation were not always in the public interest.
+By the 1960s, transportation had become under the sway of public policy initiatives that exerted an enormous influence on industries and their spatial structures.
+At the same time, a growing body of evidence indicated that public ownership and regulation were not always in the public interest.
 Transportation costs that were fixed by the regulatory authorities were maintained at higher levels than necessary.
-Many regulatory boards had been “captured” by those they were supposedly regulating so that they were frequently acting to protect industries rather than the public.
+Many regulatory boards had been captured by those they were supposedly regulating, so they frequently acted to protect industries rather than the public.
 At the same time, there was a public finance crisis in many countries, where the costs of operating the state-owned transportation industry were seen to be unsustainable.
 The theory of contestability repudiated traditional economic theory concerning monopoly power by arguing that the threat of entry of a new actor was sufficient to thwart a monopolist’s ability to impose monopoly pricing.
-The key, therefore, was to relax entry thresholds, by allowing new firms to start up, a process that regulatory boards were impeding.
+The key, therefore, was to relax entry thresholds by allowing new firms to start up, a process that regulatory boards were impeding.

 This evidence was brought into the public policy arena by politicians who espoused market-oriented views, notably President Reagan in the US and Prime Minister Thatcher in the UK.
-Although President Carter had initiated the first steps towards deregulation in the US in the mid-1970s, it was in the 1980s during the Reagan presidency that trucking, the airline industry, and the railways were largely deregulated.
-In the UK, in addition, there has been a massive move to privatize most sectors of the transport industry, including state and most municipally-owned bus companies, the national airline, trucking, the railway, airports, and most seaports.
+Although President Carter had initiated the first steps towards deregulation in the US in the mid-1970s, it was in the 1980s, during the Reagan presidency, that trucking, the airline industry, and the railways were largely deregulated.
+In the UK, there has also been a massive move to privatize most sectors of the transport industry, including state and most municipally-owned bus companies, the national airline, trucking, the railway, airports, and most seaports.

 Deregulation and privatization policies have spread unequally to many other parts of the world.
 New Zealand has perhaps the most open transport policy, but many others, such as Canada and Australia, have made significant steps in this direction.
 In the EU, the pace of deregulation and privatization is proceeding unevenly.
 Subsidies to state-owned transport companies have been terminated, and many airlines have been privatized.
-Government-owned railroads still exist in France, Germany, Italy, and Spain, but the tracks have been separated from the traction and rail service operations and have been opened to new service providers.
+Government-owned railroads still exist in France, Germany, Italy, and Spain, but the tracks have been separated from the traction and rail service operations.
+They have been opened to new service providers.
 In Latin America, most of the state-owned transport sector has been deregulated.
 While the former centrally planned states have had to make the furthest adjustments to a more open market economy, several, such as China, have opened large sections of the transport industry to joint ventures with foreign private enterprises.
-In China, many new highways and most of the major ports have been developed with private capital.
+In China, many new highways and most major ports have been developed with semi-private capital under the umbrella and quasi-independent state enterprises.
 Thus, at the beginning of the 21st Century, transportation is under less direct government economic control worldwide than at any period over the last 100 years.

 5. Changing Nature of Policy Interventions

-The trends in transport policy in recent decades have been towards liberalization and privatization.
-This has not necessarily weakened the role of governments and their interventions over transportation.
+The trends in transport policy in recent decades have been toward liberalization and privatization.
+This has not necessarily weakened the role of governments and their interventions in transportation.
+Quite the opposite, government regulatory oversight is well established and enforced.
 Controls over monopoly power are still in place, and even in the most liberal of economies, there is still strong evidence of public policy intervention:

 - Ownership of ports and airports.
-Terminals continue to be largely under State or municipal ownership, but concession agreements to private operators are common.
+Terminals remain largely under State or municipal ownership, but concession agreements to private operators are common.

 - Highway provision, upgrade, and maintenance remain one of the most significant and enduring commitments of public funds.